SoftwareImpacts/SIMPAC-2023-33/README.md

 ### Note on the output analysis
-The field data are either written in _CSV_ format to one file per MPI process, the ending of which (after an underscore) corresponds to the process number, as described above.
+The field data are either written in _CSV_ format to one file per _MPI_ process, the ending of which (after an underscore) corresponds to the process number, as described above.
 This is the simplest solution for smaller simulations and a portable way that also works fast and is straightforward to analyze.
 Or, the option strictly recommended for larger write operations, in binary format with a single file per output step.
 Raw bytes are written to the files as they are in memory.
-This option is more performant and achieved with the help of _MPI IO_, and hence is only possible if _MPI_ is used.
+This option is more performant and achieved with the help of _MPI IO_, and hence only possible if _MPI_ is used.
 However, there is no guarantee of portability; postprocessing/conversion is required.
 The step number is the file name.
 A `SimResults` folder is created in the chosen output directory if it does not exist and therein a folder named after the starting timestamp of the simulation (in the form `yy-mm-dd_hh-MM-ss`) is created.